Complete Call-by-Value Calculi of Control Operators II: Strong Termination: Strong normalizability of the extended lambda calculus

 \section{Strong normalizability of the extended lambda calculus}

 We give a sketch of the strong normalizability result needed in the proof of Prop.~\ref{yla37}.
-We extend the ordinary lambda calculus by a binary dot operator $M\cdot N$.
-It is associative, i.e., $(L\cdot M)\cdot N=L\cdot (M\cdot N)$ holds.
-We omit brackets.
+We extend the ordinary lambda calculus by a binary dot operator $M\cdot N$, which is associative, i.e., $(L\cdot M)\cdot N=L\cdot (M\cdot N)$ holds.
+We omit the brackets.
 As a new reduction rule related to the dot operator, we add